robinozer/chefs-table/README.md

 Try to have one user story per page, and put in screenshots

 ### 8.3 Fixed bugs ###
 - When creating the booking form, all the form input items were bunched together instead of displaying on a separate line.
-After trying various methods, I found that this line of code made the error go away.
+After trying various methods, I found that styling the actual input boxes with the following line of code made the error go away.

+input {
+    width: 100%;
+    padding: 12px 20px;
+    margin: 8px 0;
+    box-sizing: border-box;
+    border: 2px solid grey;

+The result is as follows.
+Th

 ### 8.4 Supported screens and browsers ###
 mention all screen sizes for which you have tested.
 Mention specifically that I use the Chrome Simulator in dev tools